element7-io/cookiecutter-aws-ecs-cluster/README.md

     sns_alert_topic: arn:aws:sns:eu-west-1:123456789012:alerts
 ```

-*Note: depending on the your preferences you should/could provide empty values for the prod or nonprod variables (don't omit these variables as this will break Cookiecutter, use empty strings as value instead).* If empty values are specified the environment will be omitted.
+:warning: *Note: depending on the your preferences you should/could provide empty values for the prod or nonprod variables (don't omit these variables as this will break Cookiecutter, use empty strings as value instead).
+If empty values are specified the environment will be omitted.*

-####Configuration values explained
+#### Configuration values explained

 - **aws\_account\_id:**  The AWS account to deploy the ECS cluster in.
 - **aws\_default\_region:** The AWS region to deploy the  ECS cluster in.